-- WORK PLACEMENT (BSc only) – Put your cyber training into real-life practice on an optional paid 48-week placement, with no tuition fees during your placement year
+- WORK PLACEMENT (BSc only) – Put your cyber security training into real-life practice on an optional paid 48-week placement, with no tuition fees during your placement year

 - IN-DEPTH RESEARCH – Explore an area of the cyber security field in depth by completing a major final year research project

 - HIGHER TECHNICAL QUALIFICATION - Students on our Cyber Security university course will receive a Level 4 HTQ on successful completion of the first year of study

 - AWARD-WINNING UNIVERSITY – Study at the highest-ranking university in the region according to student choice (Whatuni Student Choice Awards 2023)

 Students on our computer science and cyber security university courses will have access to computing rooms with course-specific software installed, while our new cyber security laboratory will enable students to learn and participate in cyber-related activities in a controlled environment.
 You will also have access to our Digital Creative Studio featuring industry-standard media equipment.

 Our Cyber Security Lab provides a controlled environment for students to learn and participate in cyber-related activities

 Located in Camden House, the Cyber Security Lab enables students to experiment and experience a range of cyber security scenarios safely using a discrete network